-PixelJunk Eden - A Puzzle Gamer's Delight
+PixelJunk Eden – A Puzzle Gamer’s Delight (4 out of 5)

 Japanese game studio Q-Games has come quite a long way since their somewhat mixed debut on the PS3.
 PixelJunk Racers was a pretty neat take on the slot-racing games kids used to play in the 80s, but it was largely dismissed on release as an amusing game with little to hold anyone’s attention.
 More people have picked it up since, however, because of the next PixelJunk game, Monsters.
 The cutesy take on the tower defense genre pulled in a lot of people with its combination of interesting formula tweaks, a cuddly monster motif, and maddeningly difficult puzzler gameplay.
 It was a departure from Racers and put Q-Games on the map.